Northwestern vs Nebraska Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Northwestern vs. Nebraska Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Wildcats and Cornhuskers play there’s always several intriguing angles to key in on.
-Not to mention games played at Tom Osborne Field at Memorial Stadium in Oct seemingly never follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Wildcats and Cornhuskers play there’s always several intriguing trends to key in on.
+Not to mention games played at Tom Osborne Field at Memorial Stadium in Oct seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: E. Johnson under 129.5 Rushing + Receiving Yards.